Mishalto/ASync_server/README.md

 # Asynchronous Server
 The server is designed to receive and display messages.
 Operations are non-blocking, so a large number of messages can be received simultaneously.

+With Boost.Asio

 ## Controls
 1. Start the server.